Alamo Drafthouse Cinema plans to bring indoor cinema, drive-in theater to Fayetteville

-FAYETTEVILLE -- A cinema chain founded in Austin, Texas, known for serving dinner and drinks while showing first-run movies plans to come to the former 112 Drive-In.
+FAYETTEVILLE -- A cinema chain founded in Austin, Texas, and known for serving dinner and drinks while showing movies plans to come to the former 112 Drive-In.

 Alamo Drafthouse Cinema, with about two dozen existing or planned locations nationwide, announced it intends to open its first location in Arkansas at the site of the former drive-in.
 The plan includes a drive-in theater screen and an indoor, eight-auditorium theater with total seating for 798 patrons.